0x4e3/observability-stack/README.md

 Address: http://127.0.0.1:3000
 Datasources provisioning configuration: `./grafana/datasources/datasource.yml`
-To automaticaly add dashboards place json-file to `./grafana/dashboards/source/`

 ## Prometheus targets

 Prometheus scraps metrics from all grafana stack services from compose file.

-To add your local application as a prometheus target, you need to create `.yml` file inside `prometheus/targets` directory.
+To add your local application as a prometheus target, you need to create `.yml` file inside `prometheus/custom` directory.

 For example: